Jon-Biz/generator-angularfire/README.md

 Contributing
 ------------

-This will get you started:
+This will get you started to hack on generator-angularfire:

     npm -g yo yeoman-generator generator-angular
     git clone https://github.com/<YOUR_FORKED_VERSION>/generator-angularfire.git

-Generators are a bit tricky because they are installed globally.
-When you want to use your local generator, you have to link it global dependencies.

-This is done like so:

     cd generator-angularfire
     npm link yo
     npm link generator-angular
     npm install
     npm test

+Generators are a bit tricky because they are installed globally.
+When you want to use your local generator, you have to use it as a global dependency, but that's not convenient for testing and debugging.

+You can make it available globally while still keeping a local copy like so:
+    cd generator-angularfire
+    npm link

 When you want to try a build, you can do it like this: